idemeum/idemeum-docs-vue.github.io/remote-access/windows-active-domain-configuration.md

 ::: warning Remote Desktops need to be connected to an Active Directory domain

-idemeum can only provide remote access to Windows desktops that are connected to an Active Directory domain.
+* idemeum can only provide remote access to Windows desktops that are connected to an Active Directory domain.
 The Active Directory domain should be configured for LDAPS connections.
-In order to support the LDAPS connections you need to configure the AD CS (https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/).
+* In order to support the LDAPS connections you need to configure the [AD CS](https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/).
 The Windows server that is running the Certificate Authority has to have Trusted Platform Module (TPM) support.
-The supported Windows versions are: Windows Server 2012 R2 / Windows 10 or newer
+* The supported Windows versions are: Windows Server 2012 R2 / Windows 10 or newer
 :::

 ## Active Directory Configuration